 * The content angle

 All digital marketing revolves around content, the written word, including SEO.
 Be it in the form of website content or blogs that integrate relevant keywords and key phrases.
-As far as densities go, it is everyones game, though google doesn’t refrain from punishing for overdoses.
-Content is very important for SEO and having a couple of in-house or outsourced domain-expert content creators is essential to drive exponential SEO results.
+As far as densities go, it is everyones game, though search engines don’t refrain from punishing for overdoses.
+Content is very important for SEO and having a couple of in-house or outsourced subject matter experts creating content is essential to drive exponential SEO results.

 * How much content and what kind

-Well, that is a well kept secret and differs from domain to domain and what you are looking to achieve.
+Well, that’s a well-kept secret and differs from domain to domain and what you are looking to achieve.
 One thing though, it is always about quality over quantity.
-Give a thorough thought to how you are looking to present it, that is a very important factor, always ignored.
+Give a thorough thought to how you are presenting it, that is a very important factor, always ignored.